Skip to main content

 Potential Side Effects

-• Nausea is the most common side effect (dose-dependent, often resolves with continued use)
+• Nausea — most common side effect, often dose-dependent

 Drug & Supplement Interactions

-• Tramadol and other serotonergic pain medications — serotonin syndrome risk
+• Tramadol and other serotonergic pain medications — additive serotonin effects

-• Carbidopa — dramatically increases 5-HTP bioavailability and serotonin production; only combine under medical supervision
+• Carbidopa — dramatically increases 5-HTP bioavailability; use only under medical guidance

 Check 5-HTP interactions with other supplements →